jwalton/lol-js/docs/development.md

 `methods` is a hash of functions which will be mixed in to the `Client` class's prototype.
 These methods can call into methods in the core `Client` class or even into methods defined in other APIs.

-Note here we are defining a function with the `optCb` helper.  `optCb` is passed a function where the last two arguments are `options` and the callback.  `optCb` makes it so this function can be calls as either `getRecentGamesForSummoner(summonerId, done)` or as `getRecentGamesForSummoner(summonerId, options, done)`.
+For any method name that end is `Async`, `Client` will automatically have a method added to it without the `Async` suffix that accepts a callback as the last parameter, so in the above example the client will end up with a method called `getRecentGamesForSummonerAsync(summonerId, options)` which returns a promise, and `getRecentGamesForSummoner(summonerId, options, done)`, which will call `done(err, result)` with a result.

 Writing API Modules
 ===================

 If you are adding a new API module to `src/api`, or updating an existing API, there are three core methods in the `Client` class which you can use to easily implement your API.
+Note that all of the following return promises.

-* `Client._riotRequest(params, done)` makes requests to the Riot API and returns the raw results.
+* `Client._riotRequest(params)` makes requests to the Riot API and returns the raw results.
   `_riotRequest()` doesn't do any caching, but by default enforces rate limits (although you can disable rate limit checks by passing `params.rateLimit` as false - handy for APIs such as lol-static-data where queries do not count against your rate limit.)
-* `Client._riotRequestWithCache(params, cacheParams, options, done)` is similar to `_riotRequest()`,
+* `Client._riotRequestWithCache(params, cacheParams, options)` is similar to `_riotRequest()`,
   but automatically caches results.  `params` is identical to the `params` object passed to `_riotRequest()`.  `cacheParams` is the params object which will be passed to `cache.get()` and `cache.set()`.
 See below for more details on `cacheParams`.